Ann PPublished on: Dec 17, 2018 12:00:00 AM

 For sure, Yes.
 This is because as an MBA, one does study about basics of Business and IT.
 Some of the MBA programs may have specialization in business analysis and analytics as well.

 Now coming to the business analysis certification program, one has the choice of ECBA, CCBA, CBAP, CPRE, and BCS BA depending on one’s experience and interest.
-The IIBA certifications namely ECBA, CCBA, and CBAP are undoubtedly the most recognized certification in the BA domain globally owing to the widespread trust and popularity on IIBA as a body being dedicated to the BA domain.
+The IIBA certifications namely ECBA, CCBA, and CBAP are undoubtedly the most recognized certification in the BA domain globally owing to the widespread trust and popularity of IIBA as a body being dedicated to the BA domain.
 Of course, CCBA and CBAP require business analysis experience of 2 to 5+ years to be eligible for the exam.
 In case one is looking at kick-starting a business analysis career then the ECBA certification is one of the best options.

 Taking the certification path is much faster, recognized, more focused on building BA skills and less expensive compared to an MBA.
-CBAP/CCBA typically requires an investment between $2,000 to $5,000 and time commitment of between 2 to 3 months.
+CBAP/CCBA typically requires an investment between $2,000 to $5,000 and a time commitment of between 2 to 3 months.
 ECBA comes even lighter on the budget front with about $1500 investment and about 3 months of time commitment.